taticode/tatiana-garcia-frontend/README.md

 # Tatiana García - Portfolio Frontend developer

-Este es un portfolio para mostrar diversos proyectos personales de desarrollo frontend
+<p>This is a portfolio to show various personal frontend development projects</p>

-##Tecnologías utilizadas
+## Used technology.

-Angular v.15
+- Angular v.15.
-Control de versiones con Git
+- Version control with Git
-Instalación de paquetes con node
+- Package installation width Node
-Tipado de datos con Typescript
+- Data typing with Typescript
-Hojas de estilo con Sass
+- Style sheets with Sass
-Metodología Bem
+- BEM methodology

-##Instalación
+## Installation
-No es necesaria ninguna instalación, sólo entrar en [este enlace](https://taticode.github.io/tatiana-garcia-frontend/Home) para verlo.
+No installation is necessary, just enter [in this link](https://taticode.github.io/tatiana-garcia-frontend/Home) para verlo.

-##Perfil de Linkedin
+## Linkedin profile
 [Tatiana García - Frontend developer](https://www.linkedin.com/in/tatianagarciafrontend/)